TomConlin/trouble_w_triples/README.md

 	423829

-We do not know how many of the original ~100 duplications made it in to this set of duplications but there are now 9,953 duplications on this parsed side.
-(97.7% unique)
+We do not know how many of the original ~100 duplications made it in to this set of duplications but there are now 9,953 duplications on this parsed side. (down to 97.7% unique)

 #### Filter for known Institution codes:
 	bin/filter_known_ic.awk -v"FILTER=rawdata/IC_knownfilter.list" <  data/locus_voucher_x_classed.tab >  data/locus_voucher_x_classed_blessed.tab